hunar4321/particle-life/README.md

 Source code available in both C++ and JavaScript ( watch this YouTube video for a walkthrough tutorial: https://youtu.be/0Kx4Y9TVMGg )

 If you like to contribute to the C++ program.
-The core algorthim is the first 100 lines of code at:  "/particle_life/src/ofApp.cpp".
+The core algorithm is the first 100 lines of code at:  "/particle_life/src/ofApp.cpp".
 Everything else are GUI components & rendering controls which are provided by the openFrameworks library.  openFrameworks is an opensource, nice, and easy to use image rendering library https://openframeworks.cc/

 Todos (If I have time):
 --------------------
-1. Adding the ability to save and load parameters (so that people can easily share the intersting models they find)
+1. Adding the ability to save and load parameters (so that people can easily share the interesting models they find)
 2. Ability to add more particle types (currently it's fixed to four particle types)
-3. Currently, the biggest bottle neck is the nested for-loops (which calculates the pairwise distance among all particles) making the computional complexity quadratic.
+3. Currently, the biggest bottle neck is the nested for-loops (which calculates the pairwise distance among all particles) making the computational complexity quadratic.
 It will be amazing if we could find a way around this bottle neck.
-4. Alternative to point 4, computing the pairwise distances are embarsingly parallel so it can be computed on GPU.
+4. Alternative to point 4, computing the pairwise distances are embarrassingly parallel so it can be computed on GPU.
-5. Adding a more intutive UI so that it gives the ability for a finer control over the paramters + adding a randomize button.
+5. Adding a more intuitive UI so that it gives the ability for a finer control over the parameters + adding a randomize button.
-6. A better way to fine-tune is to use an evolutionary algorthim to select and optimize the parameters but one needs to write a fitness function for that.
-I currently don't know what fitness function corrsponds to in the realm of this program.
+6. A better way to fine-tune is to use an evolutionary algorithm to select and optimize the parameters but one needs to write a fitness function for that.
+I currently don't know what fitness function corresponds to in the realm of this program.